 Margaret Scott Prize

-The Margaret Scott Prize - this $5 000 award is for the best book by a Tasmanian writer and is supported by the University of Tasmania
+This $5 000 award is for the best book by a Tasmanian writer and is supported by the University of Tasmania.

 - A book is defined as a paper-based publication that is available for sale.